Kathy Smith (filmmaker)

-Kathy Smith (born 1963) is an Australian independent animator, painter, new media artist and professor with the USC School of Cinematic Arts.
+Kathy Smith is an Australian independent animator, painter, new media artist and professor with the USC School of Cinematic Arts.
 Smith chaired the John C. Hench Division of Animation & Digital Arts from 2004 to 2009 and 2010 to 2014.
+She was part of the founding faculty for the Expanded Animation Research + Practice Program (XA Program) and Directed the inaugural year in 2022 - 2023.
+XA Program was also part of School of Cinematic Arts USC.

 Smith was born in Taree, New South Wales.
 She graduated from the Sydney College of the Arts in 1985.
 Shortly after graduation, she was awarded the Sydney Morning Herald Traveling Arts Scholarship for Painting, the Dyason Bequest Study Grant from Art Gallery of NSW, the Dr Denise Hickey Studio Residency at Cite Interantionale des Arts, Paris and the Desiderius Orban Youth Art Award from the Australia Council.
 This allowed her to work and study in Europe from 1987 - 1988.
 Her experimental animations have screened "internationally, including SIGGRAPH N-Space Art Gallery, Sundance Film Festival, New York Digital Salon, Hiroshima, Anima Mundi, Ottawa and GLAS International Animation Festivals.
 She has exhibited internationally at group and solo exhibitions such as Institute of Contemporary Art, London, Conservatorio di Santa Maria degli Angeli, Florence, Italy, and the Australian National Gallery, Canberra."
 Her body of work includes the award-winning animated film, Indefinable Moods (2001).